Our Board

 As a doula, Jeni offers calm, nonjudgmental, and informed support from pregnancy through birth and into the postpartum transition.
 She believes that when doula care is used preventively, it fosters an uplifted, informed, and more restful experience for families during this transformative time.

-Laurie has been a certified doula since 2022 and is currently completing her full spectrum doula certification through BADT.
+Laurie has been a certified doula since 2022 and is currently completing her full-spectrum doula certification through BADT.
 She grew up in Massachusetts but spent summers on Chebeague Island in Casco Bay.
 Her love of Maine led her to move her family here in 1992.
 Before becoming a doula, she spent 30 years as a public school educator, working closely with children and families through meaningful milestones.
 She has a blended family of six grown children and nine wonderful grandchildren who keep her closely connected to both the joys and challenges of raising children in today’s ever-changing world.

 Laurie's own positive birth experiences—including the birth of her first child with the support of a midwife—deepened her belief in the need for compassionate, informed care.
 She is passionate about providing supportive birth services to all families in Maine.